-Who can I contact to give advice on or carry out work on a tree?
+Who can I contact to give advice or to carry out work on a tree?

 It is important that advice given in respect of trees is correct and from reliable professionals.
 If you need specialist arboricultural services, it may help to understand the difference between arboricultural consultants and contractors.

 Good tree management is about more than just tree work.
-It is about assessing trees knowledgeably, and only then implementing the minimum amount of tree work really necessary.
+It is about assessing trees knowledgeably and then implementing the minimum amount of tree work that is really necessary.